CLAIM: “City Deals” by the UK Government are part of the Democratic Unionist Party’s Confidence and Supply Agreement with the Conservative Party.

 CLAIM: Northern Ireland were once net contributors of revenue to HM Treasury.

-CONCLUSION: True, up until the 1930s.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
+The claim is true up until the 1930s.
 But data show that Northern Ireland has run a fiscal deficit since 1966.
 The most recent figure, from 2013-14, is a subvention of £9.2 billion.
 Continue reading How dependent is Stormont on Westminster subvention?

 CLAIM: Under an Alliance Minister of Justice, crime rates in Northern Ireland are lower.